w3c/wai-curricula/intro.md

 This WAI Curriculum module provides a general introduction to web accessibility.
 It is designed for any students with basic understanding of computers and the Web.

-## Aims of this module

-After completion of this module, students should be able to:
+The aims of this module are to:

 * Explain how people with disabilities use the Web.
 * Define the scope and relevance of web accessibility.